Henry McMaster: Appointment and elections

 President Donald Trump and Henry McMaster rollout the first Boeing 787-10 at the factory in Charleston, South Carolina.

 On November 23, 2016, President-elect Donald Trump announced his intention to nominate Haley as Ambassador to the United Nations.
 On January 24, 2017, the Senate confirmed Haley.
 Later that day, she resigned as governor and McMaster assumed the governorship.
 Inaugurated at the age of 69 years and 8 months, McMaster is the oldest person ever to assume the office of governor in South Carolina.
 During the 2024 Republican Party presidential primaries, Trump said he nominated Haley in order for McMaster to become governor.
 McMaster served the remainder of Haley's term, which expired in January 2019.

 McMaster placed first in the June 2018 Republican gubernatorial primary with 155,072 votes.
 But since he received 42.3% of the vote, less than a majority, he faced John Warren in a runoff.
 On June 26, McMaster won the runoff with over 53% of the vote.
-McMaster chose businesswoman Pamela Evette as his running mate over incumbent lieutenant governor Kevin L. Bryant, who ran against McMaster for the gubernatorial nomination.
+He chose businesswoman Pamela Evette as his running mate over incumbent lieutenant governor Kevin L. Bryant, who ran against McMaster for the gubernatorial nomination.
 Trump endorsed McMaster.
 McMaster defeated Democratic nominee James Smith in the general election with 54% of the vote.

 McMaster ran for reelection in 2022 and secured the Republican nomination in the June 14 primary.
 He defeated the Democratic nominee, Joe Cunningham, in the general election.

+Recognition

+McMaster ranked fifth on the Post and Courier Columbia's 2025 Power List.

 Endorsements

-McMaster has endorsed Lindsey Graham in the 2026 United States Senate race, and is serving in a leadership capacity on Graham's campaign team.
+McMaster endorsed Lindsey Graham in the 2026 United States Senate race, and served in a leadership capacity on Graham's campaign team until Graham died on July 11.